+ Is this a real thing, in a real location, with real people?

 + How much does this cost?

-Adult tickets are $26, but we offer a 15% discount for students, active miltary and children!
+Adult tickets are $26, but we offer a 15% discount for students and active miltary!
 Full-venue bookings are also available at a discount to non-profit groups.

 + Are corporate/full venue bookings available?